astroandes/CLARA_RotationOutflows/referee.md

 to make sure that the broadening that is observed is not due to a too low spectral resolution.

-[Jaime.
+[MC.
 Intentar correr un modelo simple para estimar esos valores]

 6/ triple-peaked lya profiles as proof of rotation ?